 Other ancillary support, integral and necessary as part of a total integrated solution within the scope of OASIS SB for which there is not a labor category specified in OASIS SB or includes other direct costs such as travel, materials, equipment, Subcontractors, etc., to obtain a total professional service solution, are allowable costs and may be included within an individual task order under OASIS SB.
-The Contractor should propose and identify each ancillary support service or other direct costs separately and the OCO should identify each ancillary support service or other direct costs by a separate CLIN on the task order award.
+The Contractor should propose and identify each ancillary support service or other direct costs by a separate CLIN on the task order award.

-The Contractor shall report in the CPRM all ancillary labor in accordance with Section G.3.2.
+The Contractor shall report in the OASIS Management Module all ancillary labor in accordance with Section G.3.2.